 - Keep records.
 Save lab results, contractor documents, disposal records, and photos.
 Future renovations and resale will ask for them.

-Even when asbestos is not removed, it can change a project.
+Even when asbestos is not removed, it can change a project's timeline.
 Testing takes time.
 Lab results take time.
 Contractors may need to pause.
 A flooring, bathroom, kitchen, or basement job may need a revised sequence once suspect materials are identified.

 Flooring choices may change if old layers stay in place.
 Plumbing work may need rerouting if pipe insulation is near the work area.
 Ceiling work may need testing before lights or fans can be installed.
 Exterior work may need a different sequence around old siding.
 And if the house is ever sold, buyers and their inspectors will ask about it.